isabelroses/dotfiles/docs/src/guides/adding-packages.md

 Adding packages to your user or system profile is different then most other flakes.
-In this flake we use the `garden.packages` attribute to add our packages, which take a attrset.
-This prevents us from having duplicate listsings of packages, and also lets us think a little less when writing home-manger or nixos/darwin module code.
+In this flake we use the `garden.packages` attribute to add our packages, which take an attrset.
+This prevents us from having duplicate listings of packages, and lets us think a little less when writing home-manger or nixos/darwin module code.

 An example of this may look like the following: